 While translating on the XLIFF Editor, you might encounter tags.
 Tags are elements that confer certain properties on a piece of text.
-Usually used in html, programming, etc. Tags can make text bold/colored, etc. when the text is rendered in final format.
+Usually used in HTML, programming, etc. Tags can make text bold/colored, etc. when the text is rendered in the final format.

 In our work, we need to keep the tags in their appropriate positions while translating.
 This document shows how to use tags in XLIFF Editor.